SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 ##### nasals

-A nasal is one where velum is lowered to allow air to escape through the nose.
+A sound is »⟮nasal⟯« if ⟮＿the velum＿⟯ is ⟮lowered⟯ to ⟮allow air to escape through the nose⟯.
-Whether a sound is nasal is indicated by the distinctive feature [+/-] nasal To indicate a nasal sound for which there is no dedicated ipa letter, ［◌̃］ is used.
+Whether a sound is ⟮＿nasal＿⟯ is indicated by the distinctive feature ⟮[+/- nasal] ⟯ To indicate a ⟮＿nasal＿⟯ sound for which there is no dedicated ipa letter, ⟮［◌̃］⟯ is used.

 ##### occlusive + nasal

 ###### oral occlusive

-An oral occlusive is [-continuant] [-nasal]. (i.e. an oral closure with no lowered velum) Oral occlusives may also be called plosives.
+»⟮An oral occlusive⟯« is ⟮[-continuant] [-nasal]. (i.e. an oral closure with no lowered velum)⟯ ⟮＿Oral occlusives＿⟯ may also be called ⟮plosives⟯.
-Oral occlusives without an audible release may sometimes be called applosives.
-Oral occlusive may be shortened to stop/occlusive, but this is confusing, so I won't.
+»⟮An applosive⟯« is a ⟮＿oral occlusives＿⟯ with ⟮＿a silent release＿⟯

 ####### implosives

-Implosives are always oral occlusives.
+⟮＿Implosives＿⟯ are always ⟮＿oral occlusives＿⟯.
-Implosives are most often voiced.
+⟮＿Implosives＿⟯ are most often ⟮＿voiced＿⟯.

 ###### nasal occlusive

-A nasal occlusive is [-continuant] [+nasal]. (i.e. an oral closure with lowered velum) Nasal occlusive may be shortened to nasal, but this is confusing, so I won't.
+»⟮A nasal occlusive⟯« is ⟮[-continuant] [+nasal]. (i.e. an oral closure with lowered velum)⟯ ⟮＿Nasal occlusive＿⟯ may be shortened to ⟮nasal⟯, but this is confusing, so I won't.

 ##### lateral consonants

-A lateral is a sound in which the airstream proceeds along the sides of the tongue, but it is blocked by the tongue from going through the middle of the mouth.
+»⟮A lateral⟯« is a sound in which ⟮＿the airstream＿ proceeds⟯ ⟮along the sides of the tongue⟯ and ⟮is blocked by the tongue from going through the middle of the mouth⟯.
-Whether something is lateral is described by the distinctive feature [+/- lateral] Manners of consonants that can become lateral are fricatives/affricates, approximants, taps/flaps and clicks.
+Whether something is ⟮＿lateral＿⟯ is described by the distinctive feature ⟮[+/- lateral]⟯ Manners of consonants that can become ⟮＿lateral＿⟯ are ⟮＿fricatives/affricates＿⟯, ⟮approximants⟯, ⟮taps/flaps⟯ and ⟮clicks⟯.

 ##### approximants

-Approximants are those sounds that have some narrowing but still allow a frictionless escape of air.
+»⟮Approximants (narrow)⟯« are those sounds that ⟮have some narrowing⟯ but ⟮still allow a mostly frictionless escape of air⟯.

-Approximants (narrow) sense fall between fricatives and vowels.
+⟮＿Approximants (narrow)＿⟯ ⟮fall between⟯ ⟮＿fricatives＿⟯ and ⟮c_;＿vowels＿⟯.

 ##### fricatives

-Fricatives produced by forcing air through a narrow channel made by placing two articulators close together.
+»⟮Fricatives⟯« are produced by forcing air through a narrow channel made by placing two articulators close together.
-Fricatives are a type of obstruent consonant. frication is the turbulent airflow produced for the formation of fricatives.
+»⟮frication⟯« is the turbulent airflow produced for the formation of fricatives.
-Stridents are a subset of fricatives where additionally a stream of air is directed by the tongue towards the teeth.
+»⟮Stridents⟯« are a subset of fricatives where additionally a stream of air is directed by the tongue towards the teeth.
 The sound produced by stridents is in higher amplitude and pitch.
-Sibilants are a further subset of stridents.
+»⟮Sibilants⟯« are a further subset of stridents.
-Stridency is encoded in the distinctive feature [+/- strident].
+⟮＿Stridency＿⟯ is encoded in the distinctive feature ⟮[+/- strident]⟯.
-Sibilancy may sometimes be encoded in the distinctive feature [+/- sibilant]
+⟮＿Sibilancy＿⟯ may sometimes be encoded in the distinctive feature ⟮[+/- sibilant]⟯

 #### coarticulation